Drafting a Will

 Trust for your Wills?

-With Momentum Trust, drafting a Will is simple and convenient.
-We'll help you understand the legal implications and ensure that your Will isn't confusing or misinterpreted.
+With Momentum Trust, drafting a Will online is simple and convenient.
+You can also email us or request a call back, and we'll help you understand the legal implications and ensure that your Will isn't confusing or open to misinterpretation.

-In addition, we provide a Will safe-custody service that offers you a secure facility in which to store your original Will.
+In addition to drafting your Will, we provide a Will safe-custody service from R115 per annum that offers you a secure facility in which to store your original Will.
 The service also entitles you to free Will amendments.

 - Nominated beneficiaries such as a person, charity or an organisation that inherits an asset.